Basement Renovation Tips

 Upgraded underpad under a thick carpet will keep the area feeling warm underfoot.

-If you are using hardwood you can add Dricore (www.dricore.com) as a subfloor to ensure that the wood is elevated in case of flooding.
-It also adds to insulate the floor.
+If you are using engineered hardwood or luxury vinyl plank flooring you can add Dricore (www.dricore.com).
+This is a subfloor to ensure that the wood is elevated in case of flooding.
+It also helps insulate the floor.
 It’s available in most big box hardware stores.

 If you have a major slope in the floor for drainage you might need to use vinyl flooring – either in plank, tile, or sheet form.
 These days there are lots of options, many of which are fashionable.